sagemath/sage-archive-2023-02-01/README.md

       This will create the subdirectory `sage`.

-    - [Windows] The Sage source tree contains symbolic links, and the build will not work if Windows lineendings rather than UNIX lineendings are used.
+    - [Windows] The Sage source tree contains symbolic links, and the build will not work if Windows line endings rather than UNIX line endings are used.

       Therefore it is crucial that you unpack the source tree from the Cygwin (or WSL) `bash` using the Cygwin (or WSL) `tar` utility